AdobeDocs/analytics-platform.en/help/components/filters/operators.md

 ---
 title: Operators
-description: Determine how a component interacts with a value within a filter.
+description: Determine how a component interacts with a value within a segment.
 exl-id: 744c7450-d6e9-4f78-a306-fe725ea0fa18
 feature: Filters
 role: User